philip-sul/philip-sul.github.io/blog.md

 <a href="https://www.heroku.com/">heroku</a> - Cloud application platform - Platform as a Service (PaaS)

-I have started using these and testing out their functionalities.
+I have started using these hosting sites and making test apps to explore their functionalities.

 My first small project idea is to host a back-end for my <a href="https://github.com/philip-sul/WeatherApp">weather app</a>.